NIS Staff

 NIS Director

 David joined Nuclear Information Service in 2016 and is the main researcher and spokesperson, he is the author of NIS reports Trouble Ahead: Risks and rising costs in the UK nuclear weapons programme and Extreme Circumstances: The UK’s new nuclear warhead in context.
 David has a background in environmental, social justice and disarmament campaigning and previously worked for the International Coalition to Ban Uranium Weapons.
-He is a Trustee for the Conflict and Environment Observatory.
+He is chair of trustees for the Conflict and Environment Observatory and co-chair of the UK Office for Nuclear Regulation’s NGO Forum.

 Trish Whitham